danijar/computer-game/README.md

 The scripting language used is JavaScript.

-As described under above, the scripting console can be accessed by pressing the `Tab` key.
+As described above, the scripting console can be accessed by pressing the `Tab` key.
 Though it is only visible in debug mode.
 There is a scripting function to enter debug mode, which you'll have to type in blindly since the console isn't visible yet.

 To enable debug mode, blindly press `Tab`, type in `debug()` and hit `Enter`.
 You can now see debug information on the screen like the scripting console, frames per second, number of loaded meshes, coordinates of the camera, and so on.